Future-House/aviary/README.md

     Args:
         story: Story to print.
-        state: Environment state (hidden from agent - can put this string to shutup linter).
+        state: Environment state (hidden from agent).
     """
     print(story)
     state.reward = 1
     state.done = True
 ```

-There is special syntax we use for defining a tool.
 The tool is built from the following parts of the function: its
-name, its arguments names, the arguments types, and the docstring.
-The docstring is parsed to get a description of the
+name, its argument's names, the arguments types, and the docstring.
+The docstring is parsed to obtain a description of the
-function and its arguments, so match the syntax carefully.
+function and its arguments, so be sure to match the syntax carefully.

+Environment episode completion is indicated by setting `state.done = True`.
-Setting the `state.done = True` is how we indicate completion.
-This example terminates immediately.
-You can use other
+This example terminates immediately - other
-ways to decide to terminate.
+termination conditions are also possible.

-You can make the function `async` - the environment will account for that when the tool is called.
+It is also possible make the function `async` - the environment will account for that when the tool is called.

-#### Advanced tool descriptions

-We support more sophisticated signatures, for those who want to use them:
+### Advanced Tool Descriptions

+Aviary also supports more sophisticated signatures:

 - Multiline docstrings
 - Non-primitive type hints (e.g. type unions)